BelalKassem/YelpCamp/README.md

 -MongoDB/Mongoose

 Features:
-- Full CRUD functionality to create, read (or view), update, and delete campgrounds.
+- Full CRUD functionality to create, read (/view), update, and delete campgrounds.
 - Authentication (ex: can't create a campground/leave a review unless logged in) and authorization (ex: can't edit or delete a campground/review unless you are the author)
 - Geocoding and map clustering using Mapbox
 - Image upload using Cloudinary